8 minutes

 This will be a lot more technical and lot less theoretical, unlike my last blog.

-THough, again this project has been built with NUXT; but I plan to abstract it out as a normal JS/TS package adn test it out witht other frameworks as well.
+Though, again this project has been built with NUXT; but I plan to abstract it out as a normal JS/TS package adn test it out witht other frameworks as well.
 If you wish to help in this area or to contribute to this project - you’re most welcome.

 Let’s understand the override logic.

-Understanding the override Flag in useNetStack
+Understanding the override Flag in useNetflux

-The override flag in useNetStack provides control over how API requests; how should they behave when a similar request is already in progress.
+The override flag in useNetflux provides control over how API requests; how should they behave when a similar request is already in progress.
 This flag is especially useful in scenarios where multiple requests might be triggered for the same endpoint, and you need to determine whether to wait for the existing request to complete or start a new one.
 Here’s how the override flag can be used to manage both asynchronous and synchronous API calls:

 1. Asynchronous Requests